Nolan1324/cryptopals-solves/sets/2/11/README.md

 If we set $m$ to one character repeated many times — say, the character `'a'` repeated 64 times — we can force the plaintext passed to $E$ to have at least two blocks that are all a's.
 Note that since we do not know the size of the prefix and suffix, some of these 'a's might join the last prefix block and/or the first suffix block.
 However, at maximum 15*2=30 of the a's may join blocks.
 So as long as we input at least 30+32=52 a's, we can still create at least two full blocks of all a's.
 I reuse this is a technique in a few of the later challenges as well; if the bytes that we inject may join with the prefix/suffix, just inject a lot of bytes.

 If the oracle encrypts with ECB, the two all a's blocks will be encrypted to the same ciphertext, which we can detect.
-However, if encrypting with CBC, it is extremly unlikely that any two blocks will be encrypted to the same ciphertext, since each block is XORed against an effectively random block before encrypting it.
-Therefore, detecting the prescence of two equal ciphertext blocks gives us a good way to determine if ECB is being used.
+However, if encrypting with CBC, it is extremely unlikely that any two blocks will be encrypted to the same ciphertext, since each block is XORed against an effectively random block before encrypting it.
+Therefore, detecting the presence of two equal ciphertext blocks gives us a good way to determine if ECB is being used.